-Name

-Last First Middl
+Name First Middl

 Other

-Date of Birth/ /Weight Height Sex: F M
+Date of Birth/ / Weight Height Sex: F M

-Name of nearest relative -
+Name of nearest relative

 Relationship Telephone

-Address of nearest relative
+Address of nearest relativ e

 Street

+City State

-City Zip code State
+Zip code

-Primary care provider Telepho ne
+Primary care provider Telepho one

 Address

-1) Required Immunizations/vaccinations (Upload documentation to Castlebranch.com)
+1) Required Immunizations/vaccinations (Upload documentation to CertifiedBackground.com)

 Mumps/measles/rubella (MMR) (2 doses after age 12 months) Two (2) vaccinations OR positive antibody titer for all three components.
 Varicella (Chickenpox) Two (2) vaccinations or positive antibody titer.
-Hepatitis B Series of 3 vaccinations or positive antibody titer.
-Polio Completion of primary series (at least 3 vaccinations).
+Hepatitis B Series of 3 vaccinations or positive antibody Polio titer.
+Completion of primary series (at least 3 vaccinations).
 DTP Completed primary series of at least 4 vaccinations.
-Tdap Tdap booster within past 10 years unless a Td booster within the past 2 years.
+TdaP TdaP booster within past 10 years unless a Td booster within the past 2 years.

 2) Documentation of a two-step Tuberculin Skin Test is required.
-(Upload documentation to Castlebranch.com)
+(Upload documentation to CertifiedBackground.com)

-Students will need an initial "two-step" Tuberculin Skin Test (TST) [two TB skin tests done with the second one being done 1-3 weeks after the first test], and Annual TB testing is required.
+Students will need an initial "two-step" Tuberculin Skin Test (TST), or two TB skin tests done at least one week apart within one year.
+Annual TB testing is required and

-3) Students must provide evidence of an initial two-step TST.
+3) Students must provide evidence of two tests within one year.
 An interferon-gamma release assay (IGRA) such as QuantiFERON-TB Gold test or T-Spot TB test is acceptable in place of the TB skin test.
 In order to prevent unnecessary retesting, TB testing should be completed after May 1.